Enumeration

 Clicking the square above will start the search.

-Whilst enumeration is a very simple search algorithm, its results can be pretty poor.
-It requires some prior knowledge of the search space in order to choose a reasonable enumeration order, otherwise the best solutions may so long time to find that it's not worth using ;)
+Whilst enumeration is a very simple search algorithm, its results can be pretty poor; especially when we have many dimensions.
+It requires some prior knowledge of the search space in order to choose a reasonable enumeration order, otherwise the best solutions may take so long to find that it’s not worth using ;)